mk1859/seed_size/README.md

 ```

 We calculated PCA during the preparation of Seurat objects.
 Now, we plotted it to show treatments with the pca_discrete function.
 This function exports dimension reduction and metadata from the Seurat object.
-It is possible to choose color pallet from ggthemes.
+It is possible to choose a colour pallet from the ggthemes package.
 ``` R
 pca_discrete (seurat_size, "timepoint", order = order_lib)
 ```
  <img src="https://github.com/mk1859/seed_size/blob/main/images/pca_size.jpeg" width=40% height=40%>

 Some technical parameters like number of reads, number of identified genes and fraction of background reads may affect the position of seeds on the PCA plot.
 To check continuous values on PCA plots we wrote another plotting function.
 ``` R
 pca_continuous (seurat_size, column = "log10_reads")